UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     ```
     This directory can lead to unwanted behavior.
 For example, if you're trying to use a new custom library (such as when switching R version), R will still search x86_64-pc-linux-gnu-library for package dependencies and may cause installs to fail.
 To fix this, rename these types of folders something unique and descriptive.

-    To set up/switch custom libraries, follow the instructions in the **Creating a Custom R Library** section above.
+    To set up/switch custom libraries, follow the instructions in the [Creating a Custom R Library](#creating-a-custom-library) section above.

 === "Mixing R Versions"

     Because HPC is a cluster where multiple versions of R are available, users should take care to avoid mixing and matching.
 Because packages often depend on one another, libraries using different versions of R can turn into a tangled mess.
-Common errors that can crop up include: "Error: package or namespace load failed."
+Common errors that can crop up include: `Error: package or namespace load failed.`

-    If you're switching R versions and have a custom library defined in your ~/.Renviron file, we recommend creating a new library.
+    If you're switching R versions and have a custom library defined in your `~/.Renviron` file, we recommend creating a new library.

 === "Open OnDemand RStudio Issues"
     RStudio is a great tool!
 Sometimes though, because it's a different environment than working directly from the terminal, you may run into problems.
 Specifically, these typically arise for installs or when using packages that rely on software modules.

     **Package Installations**

-    If you're trying to install a package in an OOD RStudio session and you've tried all the troubleshooting advice above without luck, try starting R in the terminal and give the installation another try.
+    If you're trying to install a package in an OOD RStudio session and you've tried all the troubleshooting advice in the other tabs without luck, try starting R in the terminal and give the installation another try.
 You can access an R session in the terminal by first starting an [interactive session](../../../running_jobs/interactive_jobs/), then using:

     ```
     $ module load R/<version>